 When wounded, ill, and injured service members return home and begin their adjustment to civilian life, maintaining a network of support with other veterans is vital to a successful transition.
 Further, on-going connection with peers and a supportive community is critical in decreasing warrior isolation.
 WWP Connection programs provide meaningful opportunities for warriors and families to bond with their peers and local communities.
-Through educational, recreational, and family-oriented activities, warriors gain a renewed sense of camaraderie.
-These opportunities introduce veterans to new experiences, and to the care and support they need throughout their journey.
+Through educational, recreational, and family-oriented activities, warriors gain a renewed sense of connection with their peers, cohesion, and purpose.
+These opportunities introduce veterans to new experiences, and to the care and support they need throughout their journeys of recovery and rehabilitation.
 WWP provides the following Connection programs:

 Alumni: Veterans who register with and join WWP are called alumni.
 The Alumni program provides support and camaraderie for wounded warriors and their family members through communication, connection events and networking.
-It offers a wide range of activities including skill building educational sessions, sporting events, personal and professional development summits and recreational events that provide individuals a chance to engage with other wounded warriors and family members.
+It offers a wide range of activities including skill building educational sessions, sporting events, personal and professional development summits, recreational events, and online video game competitions, all that provide wounded warriors an opportunity to engage with other wounded warriors and family members.

-The Alumni program also provides bedside care, comfort, and backpacks to wounded service members arriving at U.S. Military Treatment Facilities and VA Polytrauma Rehabilitation Centers.
-WWP backpacks contain clothing and personal items to make a warrior's hospital stay more comfortable, as well as an entry point into WWP's programs as they transition through care.
-Warriors who are injured overseas and evacuated from field hospitals to larger military treatment facilities abroad receive a Transitional Care Pack ("TCP"), which includes clothing and toiletries for their immediate comfort.
+The Alumni program also provides bedside care, comfort, and backpacks to wounded service members arriving at U.S. Military Treatment Facilities and U.S. Department of Veterans Affairs ("VA") Polytrauma Rehabilitation Centers.
+WWP backpacks contain clothing and personal items to make a warrior's hospital stay more comfortable, also serving as an entry point into WWP's programs as they transition through care.
+Warriors who are injured overseas and evacuated from field hospitals to larger military treatment facilities abroad receive a Transitional Care Pack ("TCP"), which includes clothing and toiletries for their immediate comfort, and for the comfort of their accompanying family members.

-International Support: Landstuhl Regional Medical Center ("LRMC"), located in Landstuhl, Germany, is one of the first locations warriors are medically evacuated to when injured overseas, especially from combat zones in the Middle East region of the world and Afghanistan.
+International Support: Landstuhl Regional Medical Center ("LRMC"), located in Landstuhl, Germany, offers support abroad for wounded, ill, and injured service members who are medically evacuated from deployed locations.
 Most of the time their belongings are not transported with them.
 WWP endeavors to make their hospital stay and travel back to the United States as comfortable as possible.
-WWP has dedicated personnel and resources at LRMC that distribute TCPs, provide support for events and visitation, and educate warriors and families on WWP's free programs and services.
+WWP has dedicated personnel and resources at LRMC that distribute TCPs, provide support for events and visitation, and educate warriors and families on WWP's no cost programs and services.

-Peer Support: During military service, warriors form bonds with one another that are as strong as family ties; WWP understands that no one knows what a warrior is going through better than someone who has been there.
-WWP's Peer Support program is composed of small, warrior-only groups led by peers who have overcome challenges and experienced success transitioning to civilian life.
-As peer support group leaders, they are now living the WWP logo; carrying other warriors when they need it the most.
+Peer Support: During military service, warriors form bonds with one another that are as strong as family ties; WWP recognizes that no one better understands what a warrior is going through better than someone who has walked in their shoes.
+WWP's Peer Support program is composed of small, wounded-warrior-only groups led by peers who have overcome challenges and experienced success transitioning to civilian life.
+Volunteering as peer support group leaders, they are now living the WWP logo; carrying other warriors when they need it the most.
 These warriors are giving back to their fellow veterans by providing them with a safe, judgement-free environment to connect with their peers and strengthen the bonds of shared service.